 An introduction to the critical study of film and moving images, covering basic elements of cinema-construction of the image in the frame (including lighting, the use of black and white and color), editing, elements of sound, and narrative strategies.
-The course will consider the effects of technological changes on cinematic practice, on the nature of the film industry and
+The course will consider the effects of technological changes on cinematic practice, on the nature of the film industry and on audiences.
+Emphasis on constructing readings of films as well as on basic theoretical strategies that question and critique the role of cinema in culture and society.

-• General Education Requirement Fulfillment: Arts & Humanities, Social Sciences
+- General Education Requirement Fulfillment: Arts & Humanities, Social Sciences

+- Offering: Annually

-• Instructor: Bishop, Fofana, Michel
+- Instructor: Bishop, Fofana, Michel